TrellixVulnTeam/swahilipython_SCMU/Doc/library/inspect.rst

 ----------------------

-The :mod:`inspect` module also provides a basic introspection capability from the command line.
+The :mod:`inspect` module also provides a basic introspection capability kutoka the command line.

 .. program:: inspect

 By default, accepts the name of a module and prints the source of that module.
-A class or function within the module can be printed instead by appended a colon and the qualified name of the target object.
+A kundi or function within the module can be printed instead by appended a colon and the qualified name of the target object.

 .. cmdoption:: --details